kylpo/notes/Images.md

 If it is something that you'd like indexed by SEO, and visible if a user printed the page, then it is content.
 Often these images are stand-alone, like logos, images of a product on an e-commerce site, and images in a blog post, for example.
 This is the world of `<img>`s and `<picture>`s.
 Exactly which of these two you'll use is decided in a future question.

 If it is there to *enhance the display* of other content, like the background image of a header, then it is likely in the world of `<div>`s with `background-image` styles.

+Note: this writeup will not cover `svg` and icons.
+I think it is different enough to break out into its own.

 TODO: example picture with the two